Commercial Greenhouse Design and Construction: A How-to Guide

 • Is eventual expansion something you’re interested in?

-Selecting a Site for a Commercial Greenhouse
+Choosing the Right Site for a Commercial Greenhouse

 Surrounding Environment

-Locations near major roads and highways can also be beneficial for both retail and wholesale commercial operations.
 Retail businesses near significant roads are much more likely to see an influx of visitors.
 As for wholesale companies, a location near a highway can be helpful when you consider the potential for heavy truck traffic.

-Ensure your operation is located in an area that can receive ample amounts of sunlight.
-Without sunlight, greenhouse cultivation is nearly impossible.
 Typically, commercial greenhouses benefit from full sun, especially in cooler months when sunlight is less powerful.
-It is always easier to shade your plants that receive too much sun exposure rather than having to artificially light plants that do not receive enough.
-Retractable shade cloth systems can be an excellent addition to any commercial greenhouse that is cultivating both sun-loving and shade-loving plants.
+It is always easier to shade plants that receive too much sun exposure rather than having to artificially light plants that do not receive enough.

 Utilities